 Developers Tutorial and Hackathon April 2019

-Team of French Professors from university of Toulouse will conduct this multi city program from 13 – 16 April 2019.
-The professors have prepared a MOOC in english for interested developers and students, along with needed virtual machines etc for hands on exercises.
+Team of French Professors from university of Toulouse conducted this multi city program from 13 – 16 April 2019.
+The professors prepared a MOOC in english for interested developers and students, along with needed virtual machines etc for hands on exercises.

 Schedule of the event: